-- Always exercise extreme caution whenever handling gasoline. - Always refuel with the engine stopped, and outdoors or in a well ventilated area. - Do not smoke or allow open flames or sparks in or near the area where refueling is performed or where gasoline is stored. - · Do not overfill the tank.
+- · Always exercise extreme caution whenever handling gasoline. - Always refuel with the engine stopped, and outdoors or in a well ventilated area. - Never carry fuel or other flammable liquids on this vehicle.
+Failure to follow this instruction could lead to serious burn injuries or death. - Do not smoke or allow open flames or sparks in or near the area where refueling is performed or where gasoline is stored. - Do not overfill the tank.
 Do not fill the tank neck. - If gasoline spills on your skin or clothing, immediately wash it off with soap and water and change clothing.